softwarefactory-project/sf-docs/docs/operator/deploy.rst

 Root password consideration
 ---------------------------

+..
+TODO  task:565  use cloud-init for non openstack deployment

 Software Factory image comes with an empty root password. root login is only allowed via the console (**root login with password is not allowed via SSH**).
 The